lucapette/web/main/content/writing/a-few-words-about-hiring.md

 I find these very difficult, but I still try as hard as I can to achieve them:

 - Diversity is the key for success.
 Make it obvious in your hiring process.
 - Do not fall into the "cultural fit" trap.
 People do not have to fit "into your teams".
 They have to fit "within your team".

 Probably those points deserve their own article.

+{{< leading-developers >}}